Easy and delicious, this low carb chocolate hazelnut mug cake is sure to satisfy all your cravings!

 - Grind hazelnuts in food processor until they resemble coarse meal.
 Transfer to a medium bowl.

-- Whisk in cocoa powder, erythritol, baking powder and salt.
+Whisk in cocoa powder, Swerve, baking powder and salt.

 - Divide between 2 mugs and microwave each for about 1 minute.
 Remove and let cool a minute or two, then dig in!